apognu/knox/README.md

   ⚠ apikey -> PWNED
 ```

+The check is also performed for confidential attributes when adding or editing an entry.
+You can bypass this behavior by using the ```-f``` / ```--force``` flag on those commands.

-In the future, we may implement a command to check your whole vault for breached secrets and check for pwnage at the moment of insertion.
+In the future, we may implement a command to check your whole vault for breached secrets.

 # As a library